cannes film festival cannes

 Known for its prestige and its iconic awards like the Palme d’Or, as well as for its chic and trendy atmosphere, every year, the Cannes Festival brings together the entire film industry around international and artistic films: a historic heritage seeking to honour the seventh art.

-The official programme of the 2024 Cannes Festival is currently in development, as students have until 15 February to submit their film-school films to the La Cinef Selection, and other artists have until 1 March for short films and 8 March for feature films.
-Looking back at this year’s event, the 2023 edition saw the screening of films like Indiana Jones and the Dial of Destiny with Harrison Ford in the non-competition category, and Killers of the Flower Moon – the first western from Martin Scorsese.
+The official programme of the 2025 Cannes Festival is currently in development, as students have until 15 February to submit their film-school films to the La Cinef Selection, and other artists have until 3 March for short films and 13 March for feature films.
+The 2023 edition saw the screening of films like Indiana Jones and the Dial of Destiny with Harrison Ford in the non-competition category, and Killers of the Flower Moon – the first western from Martin Scorsese.

 For many artists, taking part in the official Cannes Film Festival programme serves as a springboard: a way to break into the global film industry, as well as making a name for themselves in the field.